tonyrunqihuang/18755-Projects-Network-Destroy-Repair-Game/README.md

 Project Description:
 - This is Python implementation for Network Destroy-Repair Game.

-Hyperparamters:
+- Data: Stanford SNAP data set

+Paramters:
 - Network: p2p network (Gnutella peer-to-peer network, August 31 2002)
+- Attack algorithm: attack algorithm can be random, degree, or betweeness
-- Algorithm: attack and defense algorithms can be random, degree, or betweeness
+- Defense algorithm: defense algorithm can be random, degree, or betweeness
 - Number of iterations (niter): number of time steps an experiment is expected to perform

 ## Usage